Autodesk-Forge/forge-configurator-inventor/EMBEDDED-README.md

 The application can be run in embedded mode that allows it to be easily integrated into existing solutions.
 In this mode, the projects, parameters and user management UI is removed and only essential functionality remains.
 You can still upload any model and change its parameters, but instead of doing so using UI, you do so by passing the data through a JSON object that is passed into the application.
 This functionality extends the use cases of the original app and allows your solution to control the shown content programmatically.

+## Features available in the emebbed mode

+- Model viewer tab without model parameters
+- BOM tab
+- Drawing tab
+- Downloads tab with all the appropriate downloads (Note: drawings and RFA are processed on the server upon first download.
+They are cached after the processing)

 ## Setup

 After following the basic applications setup and initialization steps, enabling the embedded mode is simple, just add `"embedded" : true` to your appsettings.json (or appsettings.local.json)